Public information

 [1]in 2019, with a few countries awaiting approval

-RECS International and consumer choice
+RECS and consumer choice

 Historically national electricity markets in Europe were regulated from the top-down, based on monopolized markets where consumers could not choose a specific electricity product.
 With the liberalization of the electricity markets in Europe, this changed.
 (See “Historical background to EAC developments”).